Quick Start: Deploying to Heroku

 Overview

-Heroku is in the process of eliminating its free tier, but it will still be around as a hosting platform.
-As long as Heroku maintains a deployment process that can be scripted, simple_deploy
+Heroku no longer has a free tier, but it's still a popular platform for hosting Django projects.
+As long as Heroku maintains a deployment process that can be scripted, django-simple-deploy will likely maintain support for Heroku.

 Deployment to Heroku can be fully automated, but the configuration-only approach is recommended.
 This allows you to review the changes that are made to your project before committing them and making the initial push.
 The fully automated approach configures your project, commits these changes, and pushes the project to Heroku's servers.